 It took a lot of mental reprogramming and 4 years in grad school studying ecology to understand that scientists come in all forms, and that they lead rich and varied lives outside of their research.
 So many young people internalize these stereotypes about the kinds of people who can do science, which means

 we have to make major changes to the way we portray scientists to public audiences.

-Having overcome those mental obstacles and having now spent 4 years in grad school, I have come to I understand that scientists come in all forms, and that they lead rich and varied lives outside of their research.
-The fact that I and many other young people internalize these stereotypes about the kinds of people who can do science means we’ve got some very basic obstacles to overcome on our way to diversifying the sciences.
-These images are intended to illuminate the diverse, creative, and stereotype breaking lives of young scientists who are just beginning their careers.
+These images are intended to illuminate the diverse, creative, and stereotype-breaking lives of young scientists who are being scientists on their own terms.
 They give me hope about the next generation of scientists and hopefully will inspire others out there to see science and the people who do it with a fresh perspective.